ExponentiAI/StyleWe/README.md

 🧩 Please refer to the [styleFL](./styleFL/)

 ## 📜 Reference
-If you find our code for your research, please cite our work.
+If you find our code useful for your research, please cite our work.
 Thank you. 🥰🥰
 ```yaml
 @article{wu2024stylewe,
   title={StyleWe: Towards Style Fusion in Generative Fashion Design with Efficient Federated AI},